-- An outstanding copy of Electric Ladyland with solid Double Plus (A++) sound or close to it on all FOUR sides
+- A superb copy of Electric Ladyland with roughly solid Double Plus (A++) sound on all FOUR sides of this UK import

 - Big, clear, tubey, sweet ANALOG sound – we played it good and loud and it was ROCKIN’!

-- Probably the best-recorded of Hendrix’s studio albums – huge studio space and Tubey Magical richness are key to the best sound
+- Probably the best-recorded of Hendrix’s studio albums – huge studio space and the Tubey Magical richness of analog are key to the best sound

 - 5 stars: “…not only one of the best rock albums of the era, but also Hendrix’s original musical vision at its absolute apex.”